conan-io/conan-center-index/docs/faqs.md

 This section gathers the most common questions from the community related to packages and usability of this repository.

+> **Note**: These policies and guidelines are subject to change so please open an issue or comment to an existing one to share your thoughts.

 <!-- toc -->
 ## Contents